-There are two ways of documenting credits earned:
+There are two options:

-The G3S supports its members in gaining teaching experience during their doctorate.
-To this end, the G3S finances one teaching assignment per semester.
-Anyone who would like to teach must submit an application to the Steering Committee.
-Applications can be submitted by two members of the G3S who are doing their doctorate in two different subject areas of our department.
-The allocation is decided by the management committee.
+G3S supports its members in gaining teaching experience during their doctorate.
+To this end, we finance one shared teaching assignment per semester.
+Anyone who would like to teach must submit an application.
+These can be submitted by two members of G3S who are doing their doctorate in two different subject areas of the Department of Social Sciences.
+The executive committee decides on the allocation.

 Quick Links